AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 **Error States**

 If dependencies are unsatisfied, then the OSGi bundles in the package with those dependencies will not start.
-This results in a broken application deployment as anything relying on the un-started OSGi bundle will in turn not function properly.
+This results in a broken application deployment as anything relying on the unstarted OSGi bundle will in turn not function properly.

 **Error Resolution**

-To resolve errors due to unsatisfied OSGi bundles, the dependency version in the bundle with unsatisfied imports needs to be adjusted.
+To resolve errors due to unsatisfied OSGi bundles, the dependency version in the bundle with unsatisfied imports must be adjusted.

 ##### Validate Overlays {#overlays}